sparq-ai/search-client-js/README.md

 .filter('discount >=10')
 ```

 - `.geo(lat,lng, radius)`: `lat` is latitude and `lng` is longitude.
 Geo Search is also a way to refine search results by distance or around certain geo-locations.
-Results can be retrieved by filtering and sorting around a set of latitude and longitude coordinates. the closer the record is to the lat/lng you provided, the higher it is in the results.
-Radius is in meters.
+Results can be retrieved by filtering and sorting around a set of latitude and longitude coordinates. the closer the record is to the lat/lng you provided, the higher it is in the results. `radius` is in meters.

 ```
 .geo([